-- Bringing together the pioneers, practitioners, and future thinkers in media literacy;
+- Bringing together the pioneers, practitioners, and future thinkers in media literacy education

-- Themed issues with invited expert guest co-editors and outstanding contributors in their field
+- Themed issues with invited expert guest editors and calls for outstanding contributors in the field

 We believe this is the definition of the artist AND the scientist.
 Both are inextricably connected through their common bonds of learning, testing that knowledge, and actively contributing to new knowledge and insight.
 This is the essence of critical thinking and media literacy.